kiddigital/domoticz/OpenAPI/README.md

 The OpenAPI (3) specification is the successor of Swagger (see https://swagger.io) and a real easy way to start with an OpenAPI (or Swagger) specification file is to put it in the online swagger editor:

 https://editor.swagger.io

+Some good info on creating a good specification can be found here : https://tyk.io/10-essentials-when-creating-an-openapi-specification/